vincent-deng/veracode-github-app/README.md

 6. Select **_Run and Debug > Launch Probot_** to start a debug session for the Probot app.
 Some useful first breakpoints are on the webhook routes located in [/src/index.js](https://github.com/vincent-deng/veracode-github-app/blob/main/src/index.js).
 7. Clone your Maven or Gradle based Java repository and start to make some changes to see everything working.
 The basic development flow you should follow is:

    1. Create a new branch for your Java project.
    2. Make some changes in the branch, commit and push them.
    3. In GitHub, create a PR for the changes.
    4. Repeat steps 2 and 3 over and over.

+### Debugging Hints

+- Set breakpoints at the entry points for the webhooks that are triggered on veracode-github-app.
+These are located in [/src/index.js](https://github.com/vincent-deng/veracode-github-app/blob/main/src/index.js).
+Specifically, you should look at adding these against the `push`, `workflow_run.completed` and `register` hooks.

 ## Contributing